meteor/validated-method/README.md

 ### Benefits of ValidatedMethod

 1. Have an object that represents your method.
-Refer to it through JavaScript scope rather than by a magic string name
+Refer to it through JavaScript scope rather than by a magic string name.
 1. Built-in validation of arguments through `aldeed:simple-schema`, or roll your own argument validation.
 1. Easily call your method from tests or server-side code, passing in any user ID you want.
 No need for [two-tiered methods](https://www.discovermeteor.com/blog/meteor-pattern-two-tiered-methods/) anymore!
 1. [Throw errors from the client-side method simulation](#validation-and-throwstubexceptions) to prevent execution of the server-side